TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.runs/problemconfiguringandsubmittingtrainingjobs.md

 ### Configure distributed training jobs

-For information on configuring distributed training jobs, see the following resources:
+TO configure distributed training jobs, see the following resources:

 * [Reference architecture of distributed training of deep learning models in Azure ML](https://docs.microsoft.com/azure/architecture/reference-architectures/ai/training-deep-learning)
 * [Distributed training with PyTorch](https://docs.microsoft.com/azure/machine-learning/how-to-train-pytorch#distributed-training)
 * [Distributed training with TejsorFlow](https://docs.microsoft.com/azure/machine-learning/how-to-train-tensorflow#distributed-training)

-### Where to write output files
+### Write output files

-To see how to write out files during training on remote compute so they are persisted, see [where to save and write files for Azure ML experiments](https://docs.microsoft.com/azure/machine-learning/how-to-save-write-experiment-files#where-to-write-files)
+For instructions on writing output files during training on remote compute so that they are persisted, see [where to save and write files for Azure ML experiments](https://docs.microsoft.com/azure/machine-learning/how-to-save-write-experiment-files#where-to-write-files).

-### Storage limits of code snapshots
+### Resolve error messages regarding storage limits of code snapshots

 Azure ML automatically takes a snapshot of your code based on the source_directory you specify when you configure the run.
 This snapshot has a total limit of 300 MB and/or 2000 files.